 Seven Rituals to Celebrate the Summer Solstice

 The Northern Hemisphere receives more daylight than any other day of the year on the summer solstice.
 This day marks the start of astronomical summer and the tipping point at which days start to become shorter and nights longer.
-Summer Solstice 2021 is Sunday, June 20, falling on Fathers Day this year, which is fitting as the sun also represents male energy (while the moon is female energy.)
+Summer Solstice 2023 is Wednesday June 21.

 The Summer Solstice is a time to reflect on the growth of the season.
 Seeds are planted in the Earth as well as the seeds of our souls.
 It's a time of cleansing and renewal, a time of Love and growth.
 This is the moment of our year when there is the most LIGHT available to us.
 In terms of consciousness, it is when we are the most present to ourselves and who we know ourselves to be (the Sun represents the "I am" consciousness.)